AquaticInformatics/examples/TimeSeries/PublicApis/Python/Readme.md

 There is a small one-time price paid when your script is run, since the API wrapper attempts to detect if a `Fiddler.exe` process is running on your system.

-If you don't want your script's traffic to be routed through Fiddler (or even try to detect if Fiddler is running), you can do any of the following before connecting to the server:
+If you don't want your script's traffic to be routed through Fiddler (or to not even try to detect if Fiddler is running), you can do any of the following before connecting to the server:
 - Set the `PYTHON_DISABLE_FIDDLER` environment variable to any value
 - Set the `http_proxy` or `https_proxy` environment variables to any string value, including and empty string `""`

+Since python inherits its environment variables from the operating system, you can set `PYTHON_DISABLE_FIDDLER` on your system, and all Python scripts run on your system will avoid the Fiddler-detection logic.

 ```python
 import os